Storyflow Logo

 Best for: Tana users whose actual friction was schema design overhead and who want project-canvas paradigm.
 Also great for: Tana users who want a fresh project-canvas paradigm with AI built in from day one.

 Pricing: Free (unlimited shared boards, basic AI usage, 20 file uploads).
-Plus: $7.99/month billed annually or $9.99/month billed monthly.
-Pro: $14/month billed annually.
-Max: $39/month billed annually.
+Plus: $9.99/month billed annually ($12.50 billed monthly).
+Pro: $14/month billed annually ($19 monthly).
+Max: $39/month billed annually ($49 monthly).
+Pricing is flat per account, not per seat, so a team does not multiply the bill the way per-user PKM tools do.

 Pros: Canvas paradigm avoids schema overhead, the 200+ Story blueprints library provides expert frameworks, the AI reads the full active board plus @-mentioned Tactics and Documents, free plan is functional.

 Verdict: Storyflow is the right pick for Tana users who want project-canvas paradigm rather than personal-knowledge paradigm.
+For a feature-by-feature look at how the two tools actually differ, see Storyflow vs Tana for a second brain.

 3. Notion (Best Block-Based Plus Databases Plus AI)